Ludobaka/ludobaka.github.io/content/resume/_index.md

         position = "Software Development Internship"
         dates = "2012"
         company = "BIONEXT SA, Strasbourg, France"
         details = "_BioNote_ is a plugin of Bioviz, a 3D molecular visualization software in _Java_ developed by _BIONEXT_.
 My mission was to develop a proof of concept of a plugin aimed to easily create molecular animations.
-It's purpose is to help scientists to illustrate their researches by providing interactive animations."
+Its purpose is to help scientists to illustrate their researches by providing interactive animations."

     # Projects section
     [params.projects]